Vigili del Fuoco

+Extreme weather events, such as droughts and floods, are also increasing in Italy due to global warming.
+The frequency of wildfires is also increasing.
+Tectonically, Italy is frequently affected by earthquakes.
+The Corpo nazionale dei vigili del fuoco is a central force in the disaster management and civil protection of the country.

 The word Vigili comes from the Latin word Vigiles, which means "who is part of certain guards".
 The complete official name is Corpo Nazionale dei Vigili del Fuoco (CNVVF, National Firefighters Corps).

 History

-The first public firefighting organization in the world was probably the "Vigiles", a military structured body with fire control and rescue duties that protected the city of Rome in the early centuries A.C.
+The first public firefighting organization in the western world was probably the "Vigiles", a military structured body with fire control and rescue duties that protected the city of Rome in the early centuries A.C.
 Two stations can be still visited in Rome (The "VII Coorte" and the "Ostia Antica" barracks).
 Their name has been adopted some 19 century later for the new Italian national firefighters organisation.

 During the Calabrian-Sicilian earthquake in 1908, fire brigades from different Italian towns had faced many problems caused by lack of coordination in equipment and operative instructions.

 The Fascist government, via the Ministry of the Interior, commissioned the design and creation of a unified fire protection body to Albert Giombini (born in Jesi on 18 July 1898).
 The Vigili del Fuoco, established in 1941, merged all the fire protection bodies previously existing in various towns and countries.
 The body played an important role in relieving the civilian population affected by bombing.